jindongwang/transferlearning/code/DeepDG/readme.md

 ## Contribution

 The toolkit is under active development and contributions are welcome!
 Feel free to submit issues and PRs to ask questions or contribute your code.
 If you would like to implement new features, please submit a issue to discuss with us first.
+You are welcome to our another related project: [DeepDA](https://github.com/jindongwang/transferlearning/edit/master/code/DeepDA).

 ## Acknowledgment